 The Mariwai Project at its core is an artistic collaboration with the painters, sculpters, weavers and musicians of remote Papua New Guinea.
 We have the rare privilege of engaging with and being engaged by traditional artists considering contemporary forms and influences.

 Shiva Lynn Burgos is the first international contemporary artist to work in Mariwai, a small Kwoma village located in the Upper Sepik River, Papua New Guinea.
 Although it is not part of Kwoma custom for women to paint and carve she was accepted as an artist.
 She was taught traditional styles and contributed carvings and paintings to the new ceremonial house being built in Mariwai.
 She has returned annually since 2013 and created The Mariwai Project, a wide-ranging and long-term arts project and cultural exchange with the indigenous artists which includes philanthropic support for art, culture, health, education and development in the region.

 Since its inception in 2013 we have embarked on an extensive research project at the Goldwater Library, MMA archives, MPA archives, the Douglas Newton Archives as well as our own field research in the Kwoma community.
 We have worked with several distinguished experts in the fields of anthropology, art anthropology, ethnography, museum curators and art dealers both in Papua New Guinea and internationally and since have received a great deal of support for our project from the academic, artistic and diplomatic communities.
 Additionally, we have taken photographic copies of Kwoma objects for identification by village elders on behalf of several major ethnographic museums.

-The Mariwai Project has hosted diverse international visitors including United States Embassy representatives, the former European Union Representative and senior academics at UPNG and leaders in the field of contemporary art and sustainability.
+The Mariwai Project has hosted diverse international visitors including United States Embassy representatives, the former European Union Representative, senior academics at UPNG and leaders in the field of contemporary art and sustainability.
 In 2018 we are proud to have aided the Boram Hospital outreach program which performed more than 200 eye surgeries to those living in remote river communities.
 The new school for primary education was built in 2019.
 We hosted the first Kwoma Culture Show in Mariwai Village in August 2019.

 The Mariwai Project has a number of diverse aims: